ederson-souza/Udacity-Capstone-Project/Proposal.md

 The dataset provided by Santander on [Kaggle competition](https://www.kaggle.com/c/santander-customer-transaction-prediction/data) includes approximately 400k costumers, split into training and testing sets.
 The training set contains more than 200k rows of data and 200 features, the binary target column, and a string ID_code column.
 The testing set contains about same 200k costumers, 200 features and the string ID_code column.

 There is no description of the features.
 They are just numeric and contains both positive and negative values.

+The training dataset is very unbalanced.
+Only ~10% of the customers made a transaction in the past, which means we have about 20k "ones" in the target column.

 ### Solution Statement
 <!-- _(approx. 1 paragraph)_